Taiwan rattled by 7.0-magnitude earthquake

 The earthquake hit Taiwan days after a 6.1 magnitude quake struck the southeastern part of the island on Wednesday, although there were no reports of damage.

-This is the biggest earthquake to hit the island since April 2024, when a 7.4-magnitude earthquake struck Hualien county, killing 19 people and injuring more than 1,000 others.
+This is the biggest earthquake to hit the island since April 2024, when a 7.2-magnitude earthquake struck Hualien county, killing 19 people and injuring more than 1,000 others.

 Taiwan lies near the junction of two tectonic plates and is prone to earthquakes.